Chrome Bugs

 - Clicking the

-button updates the output - Actual Behavior
+--variable1button updates the output - Actual Behavior

 - It doesn’t, or only rarely does, when rage clicking the button